Shane Balkowitsch

-Photographic career
+Career

+Prior to beginning his career as a photographer, Balkowitsch founded Balkowitsch Enterprises, Inc. in 1998.
+He retired and sold the company in June 2023.

 In 2012, Balkowitsch began researching the process of wet plate photography after reading a manual on the subject by tintype photographer John Coffer.
 With little experience in photography, Balkowitsch experimented with the process and took his first successful photo the same year.
 Since then he has produced over 2,000 plates and his work has appeared in numerous publications.
 He holds demonstrations in North Dakota with the use of a portable darkroom.

 Techniques

 Balkowitsch uses an Italian made Alessandro Gibellini 8x10" folding camera in the studio.
 He uses Carl Zeiss Tessar 300mm and 360mm lenses.
 Since 2012 studio sessions required 4500 watts of continuous light.
 For outdoor sessions the sunlight is enhanced with the help of reflectors.
 In 2018 Balkowitsch opened a new photography studio in Bismarck, North Dakota where natural light is exclusively used in studio.